darth-divyansh/Instagram_Followers-SS/README.md

 # Instagram Followers Scraper

 This project is an **Instagram Followers Scraper** built using `Selenium` and Python.
 It automates the process of logging into Instagram, visiting user profiles, and taking screenshots of their followers list.
-The script supports scraping multiple users and saves screenshots of followers lists into corresponding folders for each target user.
+The script supports scraping multiple users and saves screenshots of followers and following lists into corresponding folders for each target user.

 ## Features